aleris/xwords-rs/README.md

     -f, --format <FORMAT>            Output format.
 Can be `grid` for simple grid or `across` for Across Puzzle V2 text.
                                      Default is `grid`.
     -i, --input <FILE>               Input crossword file location.
+    -m, --max-time <SECONDS>         Maximum number of seconds to process.
+Default is 120s (2 minutes).
     -t, --title <TITLE>              Puzzle title for across output.
 Defaults to title case file name.
     -w, --words <WORDS_FILE_NAME>    File name from /words without extension to use for filling.
 Default is `en`.
 ```

 Example: